joyalaugustine/person-project/README.md

 ![Cloud](https://i.imgur.com/LrtX9Zs.png)
 ## Frond-End

-Person Project make use of a frond-end app developed in Angular JS.
+Person Project makes use of a frond-end app developed in Angular.
 This Project is added as a Git sub-module to this repository <br>

 [<b>person-project-ui</b>](https://github.com/joyalaugustine/person-project/tree/master/FrondEnd)